SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 There are **three parts** in the log:

 - the first part is what is committed and processed;
-- the second part is what is committed but unprocessed (the executor hasn’t process them though it is able to do so);
+- the second part is what is committed but unprocessed (the executor hasn’t processed them though it can do so);
 - the third part is what is uncommitted (the executor is not allowed to process them).

 Why can’t we assume all logs are committed?

 Think of this scenario of three replicas: the proposer appended the log X to acceptor A, but before appending to acceptor B, crashed.
 Acceptor A crashed simultaneously (a.k.a. two simultaneous faults).
 Acceptor B becomes the new proposer.

-You see the problem?
+Do you see the problem?

-Acceptor B has no possibility knowing that X is in the log.
-It may propose something different, for example an unassigned request Y, before re-proposing X. But since acceptor A knows X, it might already have returned the response to the client.
+Acceptor B has no possibility of knowing that X is in the log.
+It may propose something different, for example, an unassigned request Y, before re-proposing X. But since acceptor A knows X, it might already have returned the response to the client.

 Now we have an **inconsistency**: the client thought X happened before Y, but in the new “world”, the new proposer said Y happened before X!